divideprojects/Alita_Robot/README.md

 - [ ] Add Warnings
 - [ ] Add Connections (Connect group chats to PM)
 - [x] Fix Docker Configuration
+- [ ] Switch to MongoDB

-*Still need to add docker-compose for
+*Still need to add docker-compose to connect with Redis and Db using a single command!

 ## Contributing to the project